casper-network/docs-archive/theory/abstract-consensus.rst

 1. Define suitable :math:`fc` function.
 2. Prove the finality theorem for :math:`fc`.

-On our way to CasperLabs blockchain we expect to see a diversity of finality criteria to be discovered and used.
+On our way to CasperLabs blockchain, we expect to see a diversity of finality criteria to be discovered and used.
 As of September 2019 we have been working with 3 finality criteria (so far):

 -  E-clique
 -  The Inspector